Middle school: Romania

 Middle school in Romania, or gymnasium (gimnaziu), includes grades 5 to 8 and the students usually share the building with the students of primary school but in different wings/floors.
 Primary school lessons are taught by a handful of teachers: most are covered by one of them, and more specific areas such as foreign languages, religion or gym may have dedicated teachers.
 The transition to middle school changes of that to a one teacher per course model where the students usually remain in the same classroom while the teachers rotate between courses.
 At the end of the eighth grade (usually corresponding to age 14 or 15), students take a written exam that counts for 80% (before, it used to be 50%) of the average needed to enroll in high school.
 Students then go to high school or vocational school, depending on their final grade.
 Since 2020, all four years of upper secondary education, up to the twelfth grade, are compulsory.
-The education process is done in numbered semesters, the first semester lasting 15 weeks between September and December and the second semester lasting 20 weeks between January and June.
-Since 2022, the school year is divided into 5 modules.
+Until 2022, the education process was organized into two semesters, the first lasting 15 weeks between September and December and the second lasting 20 weeks between January and June.
+Starting with the 2022–2023 school year, the educational structure was changed, and the academic year is now divided into 5 learning modules separated by vacation periods.